Flow induced by the rotation of two circular cylinders in a viscous fluid: Appendix C: Numerical modelling

-Some simulations using a stress-free outer boundary were also carried out.
-In that case \eqref{NSouter} is replaced by conditions that are in general non-trivial to implement, namely

-where $ \bfn$ and $ {\bf t}$ are unit normal and tangent vectors on $\mathcal{C}_{0}$.
+Some simulations using a stress-free outer boundary were also carried out for the co-rotating case.
+With $ \bfn$ and $ {\bf t}$ unit normal and tangent vectors on $\mathcal{C}_{0}$, the boundary conditions become and it is in general a non-trivial matter to implement these conditions.
 In writing the variational form for this problem, the conditions on $\left.\bfw\right|_{\!\{0\}}$ must be relaxed for both $\calW_{\rm bc}$ and $\calW_0 \, .$ Since the full rate-of-strain tensor ${\bf e}$ was retained in the numerical formulation, the integration by parts that yields \eqref{Stokes_weak1} remains valid as stated with the boundary conditions \eqref{StressFree0}.
 The impenetrability condition is `essential', and needs to be imposed strongly by a penalisation of the minimisation problem \eqref{Stokes_weak} with